Commutativity in the Algorithmic Lovasz Local Lemma: Proof of Theorem

 If $W=w_1\ldots w_t$ is the complete sequence of flaws in a walk $\tau$ then we will write $\tau\myeq W$.
 If we want to indicate certain intermediate states of $\tau$ then we will write them in square brackets at appropriate positions, e.g.\ $\tau\myeq[\sigma_1]w_1w_2[\sigma_3]w_4w_5[\sigma_6]$.

 In general, a sequence of flaws will be called a {\em word}, and a sequence of flaws together with some intermediate states (such as $[\sigma_1]w_1w_2[\sigma_3]w_4w_5[\sigma_6]$) will be called a {\em pattern}.
 For a pattern $X$ we define $\SETOF{X}=\{\tau\:|\:\tau\myeq X\}$ to be the set of walks consistent with $X$.
-The length of $X$ (i.e.\ the number of flaws in it) is denoted as $|X|$.
+The number of flaws in $X$ is denoted as $|X|$.
+The following has been shown in~\cite{LLL:submitted} using an induction argument.

-\begin{lemma} For any word $W$ and state $\sigma$ we have
+\begin{lemma}[\cite{LLL:submitted}] For any word $W$ and state $\sigma$ we have